Education is without a doubt the most powerful investment you can make for your future.

 We’ve covered quite a lot of ground, but here are some additional items that you need to take note of when it comes to taking up a study loan from PTPTN.

-1) You need at least a CGPA of 2.0 to maintain your PTPTN loan
+1) You need at least a GPA of 2.0 to maintain your PTPTN loan

-To ensure that you continuously receive funds from PTPTN during your studies, you must ensure that you achieve at least CGPA of 2.0 at all times.
+To ensure that you continuously receive funds from PTPTN during your studies, you must ensure that you achieve at least GPA of 2.0 at all times.

-If at any time your CGPA is less than 2.0, you will not receive PTPTN funds for that particular semester.
-If your grades improve in the subsequent semester and you raise your CGPA to above 2.0, your loan disbursements will be reinstated.
+If at any time your GPA is less than 2.0, you will not receive PTPTN funds for that particular semester.
+If your grades improve in the subsequent semester and you raise your GPA to above 2.0, your loan disbursements will be reinstated.

 2) There is an interest rate of 1% for your PTPTN loan